looker-open-source/extension-examples/README.md

 At this point the extensions will appear in the Looker instance browse menu (you may have to reload the page).

+## Support

+Support is able to help confirm the Extension Framework itself and the Looker SDK endpoints are working as intended; however, the Support team is not equipped to review or comment on the custom code written in your application.
+For any questions beyond the scope of Support, please engage with our [**Looker Community**](https://community.looker.com/).

 ## Please contribute

 All are welcome to submit examples.
 Please feel free to submit a PR for any examples you want to share.